-Those with whom you were meant to connect will respond positively.
+Those you are meant to connect with will respond positively.
 Don’t worry about the rest.
 You have higher things to concern yourself with.
-You’re an artist.
+After all, you are an artist.

 This post was original published on January 15, 2014 and has been updated with comments left intact.

 Music by Wildermiss